 - Personal relationships are key to finding and retaining a good local partner.

 - Importers need to use agents or local shipping companies to clear goods if they do not have a local presence.

-- Importers must register with MOCIIP online through the Invest Easy system and must join the Oman Chamber of Commerce and Industry.
+- Importers must register with MOCIIP online through the Invest Easy system and join the Oman Chamber of Commerce and Industry.